Jurassic Park 2: The Chaos Continues: Reception

-The SNES version received mixed views from critics.
+The Super NES version received mixed views from critics.
 It was praised for its music and sound effects, but received some criticism for its difficulty.
 Nintendo Power praised it for including a two-player option, but found the gameplay to be unbalanced, stating that weapons "have little stopping power" and that some "basic enemies are virtually impossible to destroy while others are simple".
 The graphics were generally praised, including the introduction sequence, although some critics found the visuals to be drab.

-The SNES version's gameplay was criticized.
-Mike Salmon of Game Players felt that the game lacked the variety of its SNES predecessor, Jurassic Park.
+The Super NES version's gameplay was criticized.
+Mike Salmon of Game Players felt that the game lacked the variety of its Super NES predecessor, Jurassic Park.
 Only one of Electronic Gaming Monthlys four reviewers were impressed with the game.
 The other three expressed disappointment that the series had turned from the adventure gameplay of the original game to a generic run-and-gun with repetitive missions.
 GamePro likewise dismissed the game as having over-familiar run-and-gun gameplay, concluding "you've seen this type of game play in a hundred other games; unfortunately, nothing new is added here to improve upon mediocrity."
 Next Generation wrote, "The action, no matter what the situation, ultimately waters down to the usual 'run-and-shoot' cash-cow."
 Super Play also commented on the lack of freshness to the gameplay.
 VideoGames called it, "Yet another tarnished jewel on the Jurassic Park franchise crown".
 The magazine criticized the game for "boring adventures" and "screens that begin to look a bit too familiar level after level.
 The graphics are pretty cool, but that doesn't save this game from being a sustained exercise in tedium."
-Australia's The Sydney Morning Herald praised the SNES version and wrote that the game "is not unique, but its ideas are interesting."Nintendo Power praised the Game Boy version for its controls and music, and wrote that "in some ways," it was better than its SNES counterpart.
+Australia's The Sydney Morning Herald praised the Super NES version and wrote that the game "is not unique, but its ideas are interesting."Nintendo Power praised the Game Boy version for its controls and music, and wrote that "in some ways," it was better than its Super NES counterpart.
 However, the magazine criticized it for having no Super Game Boy features and for not being challenging enough.
-Jeuxvideo.com reviewed the SNES version in 2011, praising the music while criticizing the difficulty.
+Jeuxvideo.com reviewed the Super NES version in 2011, praising the music while criticizing the difficulty.
+Chris Jackson of Starburst, reviewing both versions in the 2023 re-release collection, wrote that "the Super Nintendo version's take on Another World / Flashback-style gameplay pales in comparison to the Game Boy's more straightforward platforming."